Wood fuel keeps Dyrham Park's collections cool

 It's great news for the environment too.
 The old boiler at the property only heats half of the mansion, and goes through 8,000 litres of oil every two weeks.
 That's four per cent of all the oil used by the National Trust across the UK.
 The new system will be powered by a clean, green biomass boiler that will have the capacity to heat the whole house.
 Instead of relying on oil it will run off locally-sourced woodchip.

 ‘The woodchip is a by-product of woodland management in the local area.
 It will be brought in from the South Gloucestershire countryside, just north of Dyrham Park,’ Eilidh said.

 Switching to locally grown, sustainable energy at Dyrham Park is part of our wider commitment to protect special places for the long-term.
 We’ve pledged to produce 50 per cent of our own energy using renewables by 2020.

-The project is currently in the planning and design stage with construction work set to begin in spring of 2015.
 Future plans include the addition of a second biomass boiler to heat Dyrham Park’s tearoom and shop.
 This will mean green, conservation heating for the entire property.